manci5/HomeBridge/README.md

 # HomeBridge
-Java made application for setting up virtual HomeKit accessories to be able to control them like any real HomeKit device.

-Currently it can only perform a command line such as:
+HomeBridge is a Java app made for Windows, Mac and Linux which creates virtual HomeKit accessories that you can pair with your iPhone or iPad.
+Currently supported accessories are Switch, Lightbulb and Thermostat.
+When adding a new accessory, you specify commands which will be executed for an event, for instance turning on a Switch accessory or changing temperature of some Thermostat accessory.

 >Say "Turn on my bedroom radio" to Siri